Functions for lookup of data

 This is only relevant in models and enables you to obtain the value in a cell by passing a dynamic text reference to that cell.
 This enables you to dynamically calculate the reference to a cell within a formula without having to change the formula itself.

 IMPORTANT: this function requires that the cell reference and sheet name is given as quoted text strings, for example CELLVALUE("A1", "Sheet1").
-This is intentionally different from most other functions because CELLVALUE refers to a cell by means of a text reference.
+This is intentionally different from most other functions because CELLVALUE references a cell by means of a text string.

 CELLVALUE(cell, sheet)